20. August 2019 - Ask

 What i normally suggest to new devs is to look at similar games, especially ones that are know/successful in their category.
 Study their model and analyze what they are doing and how it would fit with your game.

 Each model, Premium, Free with iAp or Free with Ads has it’s up and down sides.
-From what i’ve learned so far is that people are very picky when it comes to buying mobile games, if the upfront price does not match with their expectation of a game.
+From what i’ve learned so far is that people are very picky when it comes to buying mobile games, if the upfront price does not match with their expectation of the game.

 This is why a free game mostly is better to get players to try your game, but way harder to actually make money from once they are playing.